Buddy diving: Buddy separation procedure

 The generally accepted procedure in the case of buddy separation (or lost buddy), in a recreational open water dive is to search for the buddy for one minute, and if not found in this time, to start the ascent, following appropriate procedures based on any decompression obligations.
 This rule is taught fairly consistently by recreational diver training agencies, but it is not compulsory and variations in this procedure may be agreed upon by the divers during dive planning.
 Compliance is variable, as ascent in most cases implies termination of the dive, which may not be welcome to either party.
 Loss of buddy contact is commonly reported in diving fatalities, but in many cases it is not clear whether loss of contact was a cause or an effect of the fatal incident.
 In overhead diving, the team member separated from the guide line is considered lost, as the guide line is the means of finding the way out, and the procedure is different.

 Situational awareness

-The best time to help a buddy is before the situation degrades to an accident.
-Good awareness of the status of the buddy and their equipment can allow a problem to be fixed before it endangers anyone.
-An alert and observant diver can sometimes notice things that are indications that all is not well even before the dive.
-This works best where the buddy pair are familiar with each other and their equipment, but there are things that can alert a diver to a problem even with a complete stranger.
+The time to help a buddy is before the situation degrades to an accident.
+Awareness of the status of the buddy and their equipment can allow a problem to be fixed before it endangers anyone.
+A diver can sometimes notice things that are indications that all is not well even before the dive.
+This works where the buddy pair are familiar with each other and their equipment, but there are things that can alert a diver to a problem even with a stranger.